Reaching for Yield in Target Date Funds

 Abstract

-Target date funds (TDFs) are widely considered passive “set-and-forget” vehicles that automatically rebalance for retirement savers.
-I challenge this view by showing that investors chase recent TDF performance and that managers, in turn, reach for yield to attract flows.
-Analyzing deviations from the glide path, the fund’s planned asset allocation, I find that managers systematically increase risk when interest rates are low by raising equity weights and substituting safer bonds for riskier ones.
-This tendency is more pronounced when managers face greater pressure to attract inflows.
-A stylized lifecycle model shows these deviations impose meaningful welfare losses, with an average cost of 1.2% of lifetime consumption.
-These costs disproportionately harm older investors, with losses reaching up to 2.6% for the oldest cohorts.
+Target date funds (TDFs) are widely perceived as passive "set-and-forget" investment vehicles that automatically rebalance for retirement savers according to a predetermined schedule.
+I challenge this view by showing that investors chase recent TDF performance and that managers, in turn, adjust their allocation schedules to reach for yield.
+Examining changes in the glide path, the fund’s planned asset allocation, I find that managers systematically increase portfolio risk when interest rates are low, and that this tendency is more pronounced when they face greater pressure to attract flows.
+A lifecycle simulation shows that these adjustments generate economically meaningful welfare losses for households, equivalent to about 1.4% of retirement consumption.

 Abstract